Fire Safety Information

 And if anyone is showing any possible signs of poisoning, or generally feeling unwell, you must seek medical advice immediately.

 Make sure you’re taking the relevant steps to keep yourself, your family, and those living around you as safe as possible.
-You can do this by ensuring trained professionals install, maintain and service your appliances, and by having at least a CO alarm in your home.
+You can do this by ensuring trained professionals install, maintain and service your appliances, and by having at least one carbon monoxide alarm in your home.

 Click here to check out the whole range of carbon monoxide alarms.